Revision Date – March 26, 2020

-The Colleges of Architecture, Arts and Humanities and Business and Behavioral Sciences of Clemson University, in collaboration, established and have nurtured a unique academic center and master’s program of excellence.
-The focus is to promote the development, redevelopment, conservation, research and innovation in the built environment where individuals and communities can attain their full potential for the improvement of societies and the world; to promote the Richard H. Pennell Center for Real Estate Development (Pennell Center) and the Master of Real Estate Development’s (MRED) programs and to support them in fulfilling their commitment to education, research, and service, the Advancement Board for Real Estate Development was formed.
+The College of Architecture, Arts and Humanities and Business and Behavioral Sciences (now only the College of Business) of Clemson University, in collaboration, established and have nurtured a unique master’s program of excellence: the Clemson Master of Real Estate Development graduate degree program (the "MRED Program").
+The focus of the MRED Program is to promote the development, redevelopment, conservation, research and innovation in the built environment where individuals and communities can attain their full potential for the improvement of societies and the world.
+To promote the MRED Program and to support it in fulfilling its educational mission, the Advancement Board for Real Estate Development of Clemson University was formed.

 Article I. Name of the Organization

 The official name of the organization shall be the Advancement Board for Real Estate Development.
 It may be referred to herein as the "Board”.

 Article II.
 Purpose Statement

 The Board promotes the advancement of the real estate development profession and related fields through the earnest support of the MRED Program.
 The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the educational experience for the MRED Program students.
 The Board is action oriented and entrepreneurial in spirit.